 Wine rated (2016 guide) 92/100

-Deep color with youthful purple highlights.
-Beautifully mature nose dominated by red fruit with a slight hint of oak.
-Smooth on the palate with velvety tannins showcasing ripe, persistent aromas.
-A distinctive Pomerol that is already very expressive.
+Deep color with youthful purple hues.
+The nose shows beautiful maturity, dominated by red fruit with a subtle hint of oak.
+On the palate, it opens with a smooth attack, featuring velvety tannins that highlight ripe, lingering aromas.
+A classic Pomerol that is already very expressive.

 Customer rating